Petratype/portfolio/README.md

 ---

 ## 🖤 About Me
-I’m Petra, a creative junior coder exploring the overlap between **tech, art and functionality**.
+I’m Petra, a creative coder exploring the overlap between **tech, art and functionality**.

 I focus on building interactive experiences and web applications that align with skills sought in the job market, while continually refining my coding abilities.
 My portfolio showcases these ongoing projects, demonstrating both my current skills and my growth as a developer.